Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/06_Cloud_Automation/index.md

 ## Exercises

-### No we will walk through the steps to synchronize a Monitored Service with Quality Gates using tags
+### Now we will walk through the steps to synchronize a Monitored Service with Quality Gates using tags

 First Let's take a look at the Dynatrace project in the Keptn Bridge.
 This project should be empty.